newscoop/plugin-ExamplePluginBundle/README.md

 ```
     php application/console plugins:remove "vendor\plugin-name"
 ```
-Remove command will remove your package from composer.sjon file and update your dependencies (for now this is only way), it will also remove info about plugin from plugins/avaiable_plugins.json file and fire "plugin.remove" event with plugin_name parameter in event data.
+Remove command will remove your package from composer.json file and update your dependencies (for now this is only way), it will also remove info about plugin from plugins/avaiable_plugins.json file and fire "plugin.remove" event with plugin_name parameter in event data.

 #### Updating